 Chairman of the Board

-Michael Freno will be the Chairman of the Company and is the Head of Global Markets for Barings, which encompasses all of Barings' fixed income, public equity and multi-asset investment teams.
+Michael Freno is the Chairman of the Company and is the President of Barings, LLC.
+Mike oversees Barings’ investments, product management, distribution, technology, operations and marketing functions.
 Mr. Freno is also the Chairman of the Global High Yield Allocation Committee and a member of the Global Distressed Committee.